Charlotte Talks: 'It's Hard Being Black In This Country.' A Conversation With Bakari Sellers

-Sellers is looking at the state of America through the eyes of his father, who was shot in the late 1960s in the Orangeburg Massacre at South Carolina State University.
+Sellers, who now lives in Charlotte and provides political commentary for CNN, views the state of America through the eyes of his father, Cleveland, who was shot in the late 1960s in the Orangeburg Massacre at South Carolina State University.

-He also views the coronavirus pandemic’s disproportionate impact on people of color from the perspective of someone raised in a South Carolina community where now there is no hospital, polluted water and air, and scarce access to food.
+He also sees the COVID-19 pandemic’s disproportionate impact on people of color as someone who was raised in a South Carolina community that lacks a hospital, lives with polluted water and air, and has scarce access to food.